gocodebox/lifterlms/.wordpress-org/readme/05-description.md

 Save money and get more features.

-+ Free LifterLMS plan gives you everything you need to start with all the essential LMS features from unlimited courses, memberships, students, teachers, and more.
 + [Earth Bundle](https://lifterlms.com/product/earth-bundle/?utm_source=LifterLMS%20Plugin&utm_medium=README&utm_campaign=Readme%20to%20Sale) gives you all the essentials you need to get your online learning website up and running so it's collecting money today with the most powerful secure learning management system software.
 + Level up your online course LMS website with our ecommerce, design, marketing technology, and automation tools with the [Universe Bundle](https://lifterlms.com/product/universe-bundle/?utm_source=LifterLMS%20Plugin&utm_medium=README&utm_campaign=Readme%20to%20Sale).
 + Add more engagement and student transformation potential to your immersive training programs with our entire suite of products including advanced features used by the best teachers, experts, and coaches with the [Infinity Bundle](https://lifterlms.com/product/infinity-bundle/?utm_source=LifterLMS%20Plugin&utm_medium=README&utm_campaign=Readme%20to%20Sale).